pboyer/flood/README.md

 ###Getting started

-flood is scaffolded with [Yeoman](http://yeoman.io/), uses [Grunt](http://gruntjs.com/) for task management and [Bower](http://bower.io/) for web package management.  flood uses [require.js](http://requirejs.org/) to manage dependencies between JavaScript files and [backbone.js](http://backbonejs.org/) to stick it all together.
+flood is scaffolded with [Yeoman](http://yeoman.io/), uses [Grunt](http://gruntjs.com/) for task management and [Bower](http://bower.io/) for web package management.
 If you're not familiar with these tools, you should take a look at the docs and get them installed.

 ####Installing dependencies